Tommie1236/midi-controller/README.md

 - **Powercon Socket**.
 Blue one. maybe also power out.
   Of cource.
 It needs some power to run. prefereably powercon (true1??) but a C14 socket would also work.
-  with the motor faders and a lot of leds the usb supplied power wont be enough.
+  with the motor faders and a lot of leds.
+Usb supplied power wont be enough.

 #### And here are some features i want to support but arent required for the mvp: